Most of us know that supplying a quality product or service on time and at a fair price is critical to achieving customer satisfaction.

 Competition is more fierce than ever — with getting new business and maintaining current relationships — so we want to help you become your customer's first choice for their next order and rank as a top supplier.

 Read below for our tips on how to become a top manufacturing supplier.

 Respond To All Inquiries Within 24 Hours

-Work through your follow up list every day to ensure the 24-hour rule is never missed.
+And it's a good idea to work through your follow-up list every day to ensure the 24-hour rule is never missed.